 It can be found within each student’s portal.
 If they have any trouble finding it, please have them stop by Student Affairs asap.

-What if my student completed their requirements last summer but they would like to walk in the fall commencement?
+What if my student is completing his/her requirements this summer but they would like to walk in the spring commencement?

-Students who completed their programs last summer are welcome to participate in the Fall commencement; however, they are still required to complete the graduation form.
-(It would be wise for summer graduates to email firstname.lastname@example.org to make sure he has their completed graduation form that states they intend to participate in Fall commencement.)
+Students who complete their programs this summer semester 2017 are welcome to participate in the Spring commencement; however, they are still required to complete the graduation form.
+(It would be wise for summer graduates to email firstname.lastname@example.org (mailto:email@example.com) to make sure he has their completed graduation form that states they intend to participate in Spring commencement.)

-What if my student is missing a couple of credits this fall, but would like to participate in this commencement along with his/her friends?
+What if my student is missing a couple of credits this spring, but would like to participate in this commencement along with his/her friends? (see above)

-We are happy to allow the student who is a few credits shy to be able to participate in the Fall commencement, but again, they need to submit the graduate application!
+Again, we are happy to allow the student who is a few credits shy to be able to participate in the Spring commencement, but they need to submit the graduate application!